software-students-fall2022/specification-exercise-team-2/README.md

 5. Hard to make groups for each memory.
 6. Alternative platforms such as Instagram or Facebook are mostly for public groups.

+### Jenna Al Enazi, a student at Goldsmiths University of London

+#### Goals/Needs

+1. Save photos, videos, docs ect. with my friends and family offline.
+2. Easy to use edit functionalities/ easily accessed shortcuts of diff templates.
+3. Can be used by friends and family of all ages/ very user friendly.
+4. Easily undo an upload or edit.

+#### Problems/Frustrations

+1. Difficulty sorting my images/docs in a time efficient way (organizational issues).
+2. Most applications with similar functionalities of this platform can be visually loud, making it difficult to use.
+3. Works offline, no one will miss out.
+4. Templates provided to make editing easier for those with no editing skills (all ages).

 ## Product Vision Statement
 A mobile application where friends and family can create private groups for sharing their daily lives or memories in different forms such as photos, texts, and videos.